2012 Atlantic hurricane season

 Pre-season forecasts by the Colorado State University (CSU) called for a below average season, with 10 named storms, 4 hurricanes, and 2 major hurricanes.
 The National Oceanic and Atmospheric Administration (NOAA) issued its first outlook on May 24, predicting a total of 9–15 named storms, 4–8 hurricanes, and 1–3 major hurricanes; both agencies noted the possibility of an El Niño, which limits tropical cyclone activity.
 Following two pre-season storms, the CSU updated their forecast to 13 named storms, 5 hurricanes, and 2 major hurricanes, while the NOAA upped their forecast numbers to 12–17 named storms, 5–8 hurricanes, and 2–3 major hurricanes on August 9.
 Despite this, activity far surpassed the predictions.

 Impact during the 2012 season was widespread and significant.
 In mid-May, Beryl moved ashore the coastline of Florida, causing 3 deaths.
 In late June and early August, Tropical Storm Debby and Hurricane Ernesto caused 10 and 13 deaths after striking Florida and the Yucatán, respectively.
 In mid-August, the remnants of Tropical Storm Helene killed two people after making landfall in Mexico.
 At least 41 deaths and $2.39 billion were attributed to Hurricane Isaac, which struck Louisiana on two separate occasions in late August.
 However, by far the costliest, deadliest and most notable cyclone of the season was Hurricane Sandy, which formed on October 22.
 After striking Cuba at Category 3 intensity on the Saffir–Simpson hurricane wind scale, the hurricane moved ashore the southern coastline of New Jersey.
-Sandy left 286 dead and $68.7 billion worth of damage in its wake, making it the fifth-costliest Atlantic hurricane on record, behind only Hurricane Maria in 2017, Hurricane Katrina in 2005, Hurricane Ian in 2022, and Hurricane Harvey in 2017.
+Sandy left 286 dead and $68.7 billion worth of damage in its wake.
+At the time, Sandy was the second-costliest U.S. hurricane on record, behind Hurricane Katrina in 2005.
 Collectively, the season's storms caused at least 355 fatalities and about $71.6 billion in damage, making 2012 the deadliest season since 2008 and the costliest since 2005.